bioperl/bioperl.github.io/howtos/Graphics.md

 Example 2 fixes these problems.

-'''Example 2.
-Rendering the blast hit file with scores and scale'''
+*Example 2.
+Rendering the blast hit file with scores and scale*

 ```perl